-Pupils in the Summer term of Year 6 who commute to School independently should bring a mobile phone with them.
+Pupils in the Summer term of Year 6 who commute to School independently are allowed to bring a mobile phone with them.
+Student phones should not be a smart phone or have internet connectivity.
 These must be handed in to the Form teacher at the start of the day and collected from Reception as they leave school.
 Pupils are not allowed to bring in any other devices that communicate over the internet including smartwatches and other wearable technology.